 Cops N’ Robbers – First game to use angled glass to create a depth effect with the cabinet, which was borrowed from electromechanical games.
 This would be used in many games afterwards, proving to be an effect arcades could pull off best since the only way to do it at home would be to build your own arcade cabinet.

 Amazing Maze – Among Midway’s first forays into non-Pong clones.
 Over a million maze combinations gave it replay value but its important contribution to games digital music was a bit of a turn off.
-Not the best example of music but it was early tech.
+Not the best example of music in a general sense, but it was early tech and this was one of the first (maybe the first) to do digital music.
 You might want to turn the speakers down on the video here.

 Arcades had a good bump from the games of ’76 and ’77 would build on that.
 The Star Wars craze would hit this year, which would influence many games to come.
 The hunger for space-related content was shown primarily with…